Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

-You don’t need to use all of the features above, but it is wise to choose a tool with a complete feature package so your email marketing can keep up with your blog growth.
+You don’t need to use all of the features above, but it is wise to choose a tool with a complete feature package so your email marketing efforts can keep up with your blog growth.

 Now that you’ve picked your favorite email marketing tool, let’s start with the basics.

-Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering valuable content, of course).
+Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering great content, of course).

 To start building your blog email list, you need to create awareness and motivate blog readers to subscribe.

 Email marketing software lets you easily create a signup form, either a static or a pop-up form.
 Once you’ve designed it, you can place it strategically in various places.